-Using a decision tree by itself, as shown in Figure 1, does not produce the best model because it does not consider all of the risk factors.
-On the other hand, fitting a much larger decision tree is undesirable because it can overfit the data, meaning that you could create a model that perfectly describes the data you train it on, without generalising to the broader population.
+Using a decision tree by itself, as shown in Figure 1, may not consider all of the risk factors, due to the limited tree depth.
+On the other hand, fitting a much larger decision tree is undesirable because it can overfit the data, meaning that the resulting model could perfectly describe the data it is trained on, but not generalise well to the broader population.
 A technique that captures the benefits of decision trees while producing a more general model is called ensemble learning.

-The gradient boosted model implemented is one such technique and has been used in other studies in attempting to predict readmissions with sound results.
+The gradient boosted model implemented is one such technique and has been used in other studies to predict readmissions, with sound results.
 This approach fits multiple decision trees in a sequential manner (a type of ensemble learning called boosting).
 The first decision tree is fit as shown in the previous example, and then the subsequent trees are fit to the residuals, or errors, from the preceding model.
 This way, as more and more decision trees are fit to the errors made by the preceding tree, the model gradually gets better and better.